 Eager to head to the trail?
-But weary of what the winter havoc has done to the terrain?
+But weary of what the prior season’s weather has done to the terrain or looking for some new trails to ride?
 Tree’s down, trails eroded, new rocks exposed.
-The winter weather has transformed a familiar singletrack you may have known so well now to a technical knobby extravaganza.
+The weather can transform a familiar singletrack you may have known so well now to a technical knobby extravaganza.
 For some this can be the stoke they can’t wait to charge through, but for others this can be a road block to their confidence on the bike.

 Regardless of how capable and skilled you may already be on your bike we all have moments when we could use a boost in confidence when on the trail.
 It could be the actual terrain that is deterring you, or your present mindset, or your current fitness level.
 Boosting your confidence is never a hindrance.
 Here are a few tips to build confidence on the bike.

-2.PHYSICAL and MENTAL PREPAREDNESS – Be Fit and focused.- If your body is strong and mobile you are much more prepared to take on challenging terrain.
+Be Fit and focused.
+If your body is strong and mobile you are much more prepared to take on challenging terrain.
 Not to mention you feel better about yourself.
 The healthier and more fit you are is directly related to self confidence.
 Staying focused and mentally present is also incredibly important when taking on challenging terrain.
 Spacing out on a steep descent or a technical section can be detrimental.

-4. RIDE WITH PEOPLE THAT CHALLENGE AND SUPPORT YOU ( this does not mean ride with people that intimidate you and take you on challenging terrain just to show off and boost their own ego and leave you in the dust)
+This does not mean ride with people that intimidate you and take you on challenging terrain just to show off and boost their own ego and leave you in the dust.

-5.INVEST IN GOOD BRAKES (and learn how, when and where to use them)
+Learn how, when and where to use them.

 There are many more ways to boost your confidence out on the trail.
 Start by focusing on some of these and see how your confidence on the bike transforms.